VERTEBRAL COLUMN OVERVIEW

 • Five vertebrae (L1-L5)

-• Bears most of the body weight
+• Bears most of your body weight

 • Sacrum: